DigitalGlobe/kong-segment-log/README.md

             pathComponent8: undefined,
             pathComponent9: undefined,
             pathComponent10: undefined,
-            querystring: {options: true}, // The querystring data as parsed by Kong.
-            querystringJson: '{"options": true}', // The JSON-encoded querystring data as parsed by Kong.
             timeOfProxy: 123, // In ms, from Kong's latencies.proxy
             timeOfKong: 45, // In ms, from Kong's latencies.kong
             timeOfRequest: 678, // In ms, from Kong's latencies.request